 Our ethos as a department is to foster a love of mathematics, encouraging critical thinking and problem-solving skills.
-We often get asked, “when are we going to use this?” and our Head of Department uses the analogy of footballers lifting weights.
+We often get asked, “when are we going to use this?”
+We like to use the analogy of footballers lifting weights.
 “They do this to make them fitter and stronger, but they don’t lift those weights on the football pitch“.
 Similarly, by practising maths you are training your brain to become fitter and stronger, and to be able to apply these critical thinking skills to a variety of other areas.

 We aim to offer a good balance of support and challenge, and encourage our students to be independent and resilient learners.
-We have a track record of outstanding results at both GCSE and A Level and Maths remains a popular choice in the 6th form.
+We have a track record of outstanding results at both GCSE and A Level.
+Maths is one of the most popular choices in the 6th form.